sleeping126/alex/contents/user-manual/README.md

     button, filling out input fields and submitting forms. **REST** actions allow to define actions with a REST API and **General** actions allow interoperability between actions and symbols.

-Learning Configuration
+Learn Configuration
-:   For each learning process, a learning configuration has to be created.
+:   For each learn process, a learn configuration has to be created.
 It consists of an alphabet, which is a set
-    of created symbols, a reset symbol (a symbol that is used to reset an application before each MQ), a learning algorithm and an equivalence oracle.
+    of created symbols, a reset symbol (a symbol that is used to reset an application before each MQ), a learn algorithm and an equivalence oracle.
 Of cause the length the alphabet has to contain at least one symbol and reset symbol is required as well.

-Learning Resume Configuration
+Learn Resume Configuration
-:     A learning resume configuration is needed when the learner finished learning and the user wants to continue the
+:     A learn resume configuration is needed when the learner finished learning and the user wants to continue the
       process.
 Therefore, it only consists of an equivalence oracle.

-Learning Result
+Learn Result
-:   As soon as a learning process has finished, a learning result is generated for each step the learner took to generate
+:   As soon as a learn process has finished, a learn result is generated for each step the learner took to generate
     the final hypothesis.
-For each step, it contains the actual learning configuration, statistics and the hypothesis as a JSON representation.
+For each step, it contains the actual learn configuration, statistics and the hypothesis as a JSON representation.